selamgit/EfficientNet_for_Endoscopic_Images_Response_Prediction/README.md

 ----
 ### Dataset
-* 722 endoscopic images with clinical variables having 6 features (out of 722 records half of them are complete response and half of them are non-complete response).
+* 722 endoscopic images with clinical variables having 6 features (roughly out of 722 records half of them are complete response and half of them are non-complete response).

 ----
 ### Code